Empowering Ethical Kids

 We believe well-rounded education includes more than excellent academics.
 Values can be learned, too, and young people need a safe environment where they can practice them.
 Building on their own innate enthusiasm and keen sense of justice, we help them acquire the skills they need to become ethical young adults.
 Here are some of the ways:

 In Quakerism, a leader is known as a “clerk.”
 At Westtown, leadership isn’t a popularity contest; student clerks are discerned within the Middle School community.
 All students who want to develop their leadership skills are welcome to join the Student Clerks and help shape Middle School activities – from service and fundraising events to writing queries and greeting for our weekly Meeting for Worship.

 We believe there are many kinds of leadership that will benefit our world, and so we consciously nurture both the charismatic extroverted leader and the quiet consensus builder.

 Middle School Lunch

 Remember what lunch was like when you were in middle school?
 For some adults, it was a painful experience: Who do I sit with?
 What if they won’t let me sit there?
 What if they laugh at me?

 And now imagine middle school students dining in a formal setting with N.C.
 Wyeth’s magical painting, The Giant, as a backdrop.
-Tables, with flowers and linens, seat an assigned mix of sixth, seventh, and eighth graders plus a faculty member.
+Tables seat an assigned mix of sixth, seventh, and eighth graders, plus a faculty member.
 Crews of students serve the food, take care of cleanup and reset the tables afterward.